firetto/Walnut/README.md

 To run Walnut tests, run "build.sh" with the "-t" flag.

-# WALNUT 6 Additional Documentation
+# Walnut 6 Additional Documentation

 This new version of Walnut has new capabilities and changes added by Anatoly Zavyalov (anatoly.zavyalov@mail.utoronto.ca), with direction from Jeffrey Shallit (shallit@uwaterloo.ca).
 This version also features major performance improvements by John Nicol.